beatrizaraujoam/beatrizaraujoam/README.md

-I'm a passionate self-taught FrontEnd developer from Brazil, born in Manaus, Amazonas, currently living in São Paulo but without a fixed address.
+I'm a FrontEnd Software Engineer from Brazil, born and raised in Manaus, Amazonas, currently living in São Paulo, but without a fixed address.

 **About me**